-As noted elsewhere in this report and in the attached comments, the intersection of Railroad Square with Main Street is an important element.
+Additionally, the intersection of Railroad Square with Main Street is an important element.
 Efforts from the Department of Planning & Development in conjunction with Town staff will take a closer look at that intersection over the course of the review as well as anticipation of funding for the Phase 2 of the Main Street streetscape project.
 As noted by Mr. Errico, "The access road intersection with Main Street will need to be designed with consideration of vehicle movements (passenger cars and trucks), pedestrian movements (crossing both Main Street and the driveway and ADA compliance), and bicyclists.
 It is a complicated location when considering multi-modal conditions, proximity of nearby driveways and traffic volumes both on Main Street on entering and exiting the site.
 A detailed review will be required as part of the Traffic Study."
-The Pedestrian and Bicycle Committee expressed similar sentiment.
+The Pedestrian and Bicycle Committee expressed similar sentiment in their comments issued for the January 12th Planning Board meeting.